 I gave a talk at the La Follette School of Public Affairs at the University of Wisconsin-Madison on March 28.
 The title was: “Turner’s convergence: Sectionalist governance in the US and Europe.”
 Listen to the talk and download Powerpoint for the presentation here.

 I participated in a conversation about the longterm sustainability of federal entitlement programs with Curtis Dubay at Mizzou Law today.
 The conversation was sponsored by the Mizzou Law’s chapter of the Federalist Society and moderated by 3L Hannah Mudd.

-I’m looking forward to giving an address to the International Conference of Information Commissioners in Manchester, UK on September 20-21, 2017.
+I’m looking forward to giving the keynote speech to the International Conference of Information Commissioners in Manchester, UK on September 20, 2017.
 The working title is “Defending the open society.”
 The meeting will be jointly hosted by the UK Information Commissioner, Elizabeth Denham, and the Scottish Information Commissioner, Rosemary Agnew.
 More information about the conference here.

 I gave a presentation at New York BK21 Conference organized by the Graduate School of Public Administration of Seoul National University in New York City on Saturday January 14.
 The title was “Statecrafting: A new approach to public administration.”
 Powerpoints available here.
 Listen to audio here.

 I gave two talks at the University of Pittsburgh’s Graduate School of Public and International Affairs on December 6 and 7.
 My first talk was about Four Crises of American Democracy, at the Johnson Institute for Responsible Leadership at 4:30pm on December 6.
 Details here | Watch this talk on YouTube.
 On December 7, I talked about “A new approach to Public Administration.”
 The December 7 talk drew on this paper.